-- Support for sha256_crypt and sha512_crypt - Defaults to SHA256-Crypt under 32 bit systems, SHA512-Crypt under 64 bit systems. - Large number of rounds, for increased time-cost to hedge against attacks.
+- Defaults to SHA256-Crypt under 32 bit systems, SHA512-Crypt under 64 bit systems. - Large number of rounds, for increased time-cost to hedge against attacks.

 For applications which want to quickly add a password hash, all they need to do is import and use this object, per the usage example at the top of this page.